ibm-cloud-docs/secure-infrastructure-vpc/known-issues.md

 {: screen}

 For more information about this issue with the {{site.data.keyword.cloud_notm}} Terraform provider plug-in, see [issue 4898](https://github.com/IBM-Cloud/terraform-provider-ibm/issues/4898){: external}.

-## Security and compliance tab displays all controls
-{: #ki-scc-fscloud}

-The "Security &amp; compliance" tab in the catalog detail pages of all landing zone deployable architectures lists all the controls that are defined for the IBM Cloud for Financial Services profile.
-The list is meant to include only the controls that the deployable architecture claims.
-Because all controls for the profile are listed, resources might fail the scan on controls that are not claimed by the deployable architecture.

 ## VSI on VPC landing zone QuickStart variation fails projects validation
 {: #ki-vsiqs-validation-fail}